-THE OFFERING Common stock offered by us shares.
-Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to additional shares of our common stock.
-Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We estimate that the net proceeds from the sale of our common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their option to purchase additional shares in full), based on the assumed initial public offering price of \$ per share (which is the midpoint of the estimated price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering to support our commercial expansion, including hiring additional commercial personnel, to support the conduct of our ongoing clinical trials and research and development activities, and for working capital and other general corporate purposes.
+THE OFFERING Common stock offered by us 8,823,529 shares.
+Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to 1,323,529 additional shares of our common stock.
+Common stock to be outstanding immediately after this offering 26,107,305 shares (or 27,430,834 shares if the underwriters exercise their option to purchase additional shares in full).
+Use of proceeds We estimate that the net proceeds from the sale of our common stock in this offering will be approximately \$144.1 million (or approximately \$166.3 million if the underwriters exercise their option to purchase additional shares in full) and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering to support our commercial expansion, including hiring additional commercial personnel, for the completion of all of our ongoing clinical trials, for our research and development activities, and the remainder, if any, for working capital and other general corporate purposes.
 We may also use a portion of the net proceeds of this offering for acquisitions or strategic transactions, though we have not entered into any agreements or commitments with respect to any specific transactions and have no understandings or agreements with respect to any such transactions at this time.
 See the section titled "Use of Proceeds" for more information.
 Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
+Directed share program At our request, the underwriters have reserved up to approximately 4% of the shares offered by this prospectus for sale at the initial public offering price through a directed share program to our directors, officers, employees, suppliers, customers and related persons.
+The sales will be made at our direction by J.P.
+Morgan Securities LLC and its affiliates through a directed share program.
+The number of shares of our common stock available for sale to the general public in this offering will be reduced to the extent that such persons purchase such reserved shares.
+Any reserved shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of our common stock offered by this prospectus.
+Any person that participates in this directed share program will be subject to 180-day lock-up and market standoff restrictions with the underwriters and with us with respect to any shares purchased through the directed share program.
+For additional information, see the section titled "Underwriting."
 Proposed Nasdaq trading symbol "AFIB"

-The number of shares of common stock that will be outstanding after this offering is based on 168,068,784 shares of our common stock (including all shares of our convertible preferred stock on an as-converted basis) outstanding as of March 31, 2020, and excludes:
+The number of shares of common stock that will be outstanding after this offering is based on 17,283,776 shares of our common stock (including all shares of our convertible preferred stock on an as-converted basis) outstanding as of March 31, 2020, and excludes: